peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

-* `x` (Type: number)<br>X coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's X axis points right and the Y axis down).
+* `x` (Type: number)<br>x-coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
-* `y` (Type: number)<br>Y coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's X axis points right and the Y axis down).
+* `y` (Type: number)<br>y-coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
 * `w` (Type: number)<br>Width of the ellipse's bounding box.
 * `h` (Type: number)<br>Height of the ellipse's bounding box.